GrindeLab/STEAM/README.md

 #> 9.95628
 ```

-In both cases, the estimate (5.97, 9.96) turns out very close to the truth (6, 10).
+Note: in these examples, we simulated local ancestry correlation for admixed populations with `g = 6` (2 ancestral populations) and `g = 10` (3 ancestral populations.In both cases, the estimated `g` turns out very close to the truth: 5.97 and 9.96, respectively.

 # Questions?